Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 BASICS
 ------
 A DB LINK is a database object that enables a session in one database to access tables, views and run procedures in another database.
 Oracle refers to this as distributed processing.
-For example, a session in the Database called DATAMART retrieves rows from the customer table in the SALES database by running "SELECT * FROM CLIENT.customer@SALES_LINK".
+For example, a session in the Database called DMPROD retrieves rows from the customer table in the SLSPROD database by running "SELECT * FROM CLIENT.customer@SALES_LINK".
 The following configuration exists in order for this to work:

-1. A user is defined in the SALES database that acts as a conduit for access to the "CLIENT.customer" table, e.g.
+1. A user is defined in the SLSPROD database that acts as a conduit for access to the "CLIENT.customer" table, e.g.

 ```
-export ORACLE_SID=SALES
+export ORACLE_SID=SLSPROD

 sqlplus /nolog<<EOF
 CONNECT /AS SYSDBA